 Bile is a digestive fluid produced by the liver and stored in the gallbladder.
-Stool gets its normal brownish color from bile, which is excreted from the liver into the small intestine during the digestive process.
+Stool gets its normal brownish color from bile, which is excreted into the small intestine during the digestive process.
 If the liver doesn't produce bile or if bile is obstructed from leaving the liver, stool will be light colored or white.

 See more Expert Answers

-- Pincus MR, et al. Evaluation of liver function.
-In: McPherson RA, et al. Henry's Clinical Diagnosis and Management by Laboratory Methods.
+- McPherson RA, et al. Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/das/book/body/208746819-6/0/1393/0.html.
-Accessed Sept.
-26, 2011.
+Philadelphia.
+Pa.: Saunders Elsevier; 2011. https://www.clinicalkey.com.
+Accessed Oct.
+9, 2014.